This is a complete restart for my website made in late 2020. Things needed refreshing to something quick and lightweight.

 There is nothing wrong with MODX for someone needing a customized a high-speed, professional website.
 That isn’t what I needed.

-I chose to save time with with WordPress and adding a little gilding the lily on the side as I go along.
+I chose to save time with using WordPress and adding a little gilding the lily (modify the defined styles to personalize the site) on the side as I go along.

 The first thing I did to guild the lily was to import Noto Sans JP, a Google web font, for the first level heading and paragraph styles.
 This added a subtle foot on the “l” to differentiate it from “I” and “1.”